Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Introduction

 \section{Introduction}

 Autoencoders aim to learn structure in data by compressing it to a lower-dimensional representation with minimal loss of information.
-Although this has proven useful in many applications~\citep{lecun2015deep}, the individual dimensions of autoencoder representations are often inscrutable, even when the underlying data is generated by simple processes.
+Although they have proven useful in many applications~\citep{lecun2015deep}, the individual dimensions of their representations are often inscrutable, even when the underlying data is generated by simple processes.
 Motivated by needs for interpretability~\citep{alvarez2018towards,marx2019disentangling}, fairness~\citep{creager2019flexibly}, and generalizability~\citep{bengio2013representation}, as well as a basic intuition that representations should model the data correctly, a subfield has emerged which applies representation learning algorithms to synthetic datasets and checks how well representation dimensions ``disentangle'' the known ground-truth factors behind the dataset.

-Perhaps the most common disentanglement approach has been to learn flat, continuous vector representations whose dimensions are statistically independent (and evaluate them using metrics that assume ground-truth factors are independent), reasoning that factorization is a useful proxy \citep{ridgeway2016survey,higgins2017beta,chen2018isolating,kim2018disentangling}.
-However, this problem is not identifiable~\citep{locatello2018challenging}, and it seems unlikely that continuous, factorized, flat representations are the optimal choice for modeling many real-world generative processes, which are often highly structured.
-To address aspects of this problem, some approaches generalize to partially discrete representations~\citep{jeong2019learning}, or encourage independence only conditionally, based on hierarchies or causal graphs~\citep{esmaeili2018structured,trauble2020independence}.
-Almost all approaches require side-information, either about specific instances or about the global structure of the dataset.
+Perhaps the most common disentanglement approach has been to learn continuous vector representations whose dimensions are statistically independent (and evaluate them using metrics that assume ground-truth factors are also independent), reasoning that factorization is a useful proxy \citep{ridgeway2016survey,higgins2017beta,chen2018isolating,kim2018disentangling}.
+However, this problem is not identifiable~\citep{locatello2018challenging}, and it seems unlikely that continuous, factorized, fixed-dimensional representations are the optimal choice for modeling many real-world generative processes, which are often highly structured, with nested parameters that only become active in particular cases.

+As a concrete example, consider the problem of learning representations of medical phenotypes of patients with and without diabetes mellitus, a complex disease with multiple types and subtypes~\citep{american2005diagnosis}.
+Some underlying factors of phenotype variation---as well as the intrinsic complexity of these variations---are likely specific to the disease, its types, or its subtypes~\citep{ahlqvist2018novel}.
+A representation that faithfully modeled the true factors of variation would need to be deeply hierarchical, with some dimensions only active for certain subtypes.
+Ideally, it also should also be possible to learn such representations even if these subtypes (and the number of dimensions needed to parameterize them) are unknown.